Aryo15/Proxima/README.md

 For a complete installation guide please visit the installation documentation [here](https://flaskbb.readthedocs.org/en/latest/installation.html).

-This is how you set up an development instance of FlaskBB:
+This is how you set up an development instance of Ekaayam:

 * Create a virtualenv
 * Configuration
     * `make devconfig`
-* Install dependencies and FlaskBB
+* Install dependencies and Ekaayam
     * `make install`
 * Run the development server
     * `make run`